-SOLAR Energy and Charging: The solar panels on the car were a nice touch back in 2007, but as the cost of home-solar plumeted, it became far more practical to not bother with the 15 sqft of solar on the roof of the car when my house roof contains 100 times more area!
-I switched my efforts then in 2010 to this 8 kW solar array in my backyard (photo to right of the first 2.8 kW).
-It provided up to 10 KWH per day which is equivalent to about 30 miles on the road.
-But this project was mired in the mud for 2 yeard because the Maryland Department of the Environment regulations against solar panels on piers or within 100' of the water adjacent creek.
+SOLAR Energy and Charging: The solar panels on the car were a nice touch back in 2007, but as the cost of home-solar plumeted, it is far more practical to ignore the 15 sqft on the roof of the car when my house roof contains 100 times more area!
+So in 2010 my first 8 kW solar array in my backyard (photo to right of the first 2.8 kW) provided up to 10 KWH per day which is equivalent to about 40 miles on the road.
+But this project was mired in the mud for 2 years because of Maryland Department of the Environment rules against solar panels on piers or within 100' of the water.
 See Solar Laws headaches.

-Solar Prius - PURPOSE - Power-to-GO: .
-The value of the solar panels on the car comes from their portability.
-As an augmentation to daily commuting vehicle fuel economy, they may only gain 10% or so in MPG.
-And like many other Plug-in conversions for hybrids, this investment has an indeterminate cost-effective break-even point, because it solely depends on how much you need electrical power when you are far from the grid.
+Solar Prius - Power-to-GO: .
+The real value of the solar panels on the car comes from their portability.
+For daily commuting, they only gained 10% or less in hybrid MPG.
+But like all solar, the higher value depends on how much you need electrical power when you are far from the grid.
 Solar Power portability gives peace-of-mind where there is no gas or plug-in electricity available.
 Or for 8 hours all day parked at work.
 See more about Prius Emergency Field-Day Power.
 As an aside, field work involves a lot of overnight accomodations in the Prius-Inn.
 See my Prius Inn accomodations for one.